yulongl/p2_TrafficSignClassifier/project writeup.md

 First I tried the LeNet architecture from previous class but the result was below the 93% requirement.
 So next I tried another famous architecture AlexNet but a simplified version and achived 94%~95% validation accuracy.

 However, the image size in the provided dataset is only 32x32x3.
 And the images are very vague.
 We already lost a lot of information by downsizing the original images.
 And the over use of maxpooling will even lose more pixels and more information contained in those pixels.
 So eventually, I used convolution with VALID padding to reduce feature map size and only used maxpooling once after 5 convolution layers.
 After that I got a relatively large fully connected layer.
-To accelarate training and prevent overfit, I added the dropout function after each fully connected layer.
+To accelarate training and to prevent overfitting, I added the dropout function after each fully connected layer.

+Another approach I've made is, I used sigmoid as the activation function instead of RELU.
+Because after step 4 visualization of the feature maps, I found too many completely black feature maps, which means for these maps, all the logits were negative, which means all those filters were dead filters.
+I even tried some very small learning rates and small sigma for weight initialization but still getting almost 50% of dead filters.
+But what is weird is, even if 80% of the filters were dead filters, the system still gave out a 98% validation accuracy.

 My final model results were:
 * training set accuracy of ?